 Fresno Grizzlies Game Notes at San Jose

 The Grizzlies and Giants continue their six-game series tonight.
 First pitch is scheduled for 6:30 pm PT from Excite Ballpark.
-Grizzlies LHP Evan Shawver and Giants RHP Keaton Winn are the probable starters.
+Grizzlies RHP Brayan Castillo and Giants RHP Will Bednar are the probable starters.
+I have attached the roster/game notes.

-FROM BEARCAT TO BEAR: Tonight, the Grizzlies will hand the ball to lefty Evan Shawver.
-The 22-year old was drafted by the Rockies in the 7th round of the 2021 draft out of the University of Cincinnati.
-In 2021 for the Bearcats, Shawver posted a 2.72 ERA in 46.1 innings.
-The year prior, Shawver recorded 35 strikeouts in 22.2 frames with a 1.59 ERA in a shortened 2020 season.
-In his first season with Cincinnati, Shawver fanned 69 batters over 61.2 innings.
-He is a product of Marion L. Steele High School in Amherst, Ohio (also known as Amherst Steele).
-Shawver holds the Amherst Steele career record for strikeouts with 316 in 191 frames, going 21-8 with a 0.77 ERA.
-As a senior, he struck out 122 batters in 61.1 innings with a 0.11 ERA.
-He was named the 2018 Division I Player of the Year by the Ohio High School Baseball Coaches Association and Lorain County Mr. Baseball.
-Read more about the lefty on Page 2.

-GIANT AMOUNT OF MATCHUPS: The Grizzlies and Giants continue their first series tonight against one another since meeting in September for the 2021 Low-A West Championship series.
-This season, the two clubs will play 30 times against one another with 18 of those contests being held in San Jose.
-Last season, the two clubs faced each other 33 total times with three of those games being in the playoffs.
-Despite being swept by the Giants, the Grizzlies won the regular season battle 16-14 and went 8-5 at Excite Ballpark.
+CASTILLO GETS THE NOD: The Grizzlies will give the ball tonight to Brayan Castillo for the second time this season.
+Castillo hurled five scoreless innings, allowing two hits and a walk while fanning a pair in his first start against the Stockton Ports on Opening Night.
+The 21-year old Dominican native enters his fifth professional season with the Colorado Rockies organization.
+At instructional ball, Castillo showed a 93-97 MPH fastball, a slider that showed more depth than tilt and a changeup in the high-80s.
+Read more about the righty on Page 2.

 LET'S GOOOOO: The Fresno Grizzlies brought back almost their entire field staff for the 2022 season.
 Manager Robinson Cancel will once again pilot the team after leading the Grizzlies to a league-best 74-41 record and earning a playoff spot in his inaugural season at the helm.
 Assuming the same roles in 2022 as well are Pitching Coach Mark Brewer and Hitting Coach Nic Wilson.
 Steve Soliz remains on the staff as well, moving from Development Supervisor to Bench Coach.
 Finally, Genevieve Payne rounds out the group as the Performance Coach.
 On the players side, 16 pitchers and 14 position players were assigned to Fresno.
 There are six returning players from the 2021 regular season championship squad and six of the Rockies top 30 prospects as listed by MLB.com will don the Grizzlies threads in 2022.
 The returning players include RHP Noah Gotsis, RHP Juan Mejia, RHP Case Williams, C Bryant Quijada, INF Warming Bernabel and INF Trevor Boone.
 The top prospects include #3 OF Benny Montgomery, #10 INF Adael Amador, #14 INF Warming Bernabel, #16 OF Yanquiel Fernandez, #20 C Hunter Goodman and #24 OF Juan Guerrero.
 There are also a few names that the Central Valley may recognize, outfielders EJ Andrews Jr and Braiden Ward.
 Andrews Jr. was a Fresno State Bulldog prior to being drafted by the Rockies last year and Ward is a product of El Capitan High School in Merced, one hour from Chukchansi Park.